riedyw/PoshFunctions/Docs/Test-ConnectionAsync.md

 ## PARAMETERS

 ### -ComputerName
-List of computers to test connection
+List of computers to test connection.
+Aliased to 'CN', 'Server'

 ```yaml
 Type: String[]